CLAS Educator Programs

 Rio de Janeiro, Brazil

-Intended for Spanish-language teachers, this program offers two weeks of intensive language study and culture classes taught by instructors from the Instituto Brasil-Estados Unidos (IBEU).
+This unique two-week intensive language and culture learning experience was designed to complement the CLAS academic year Língua Portuguesa Professional Development Program and to meet the unique professional needs of world language teachers.
+Intended for Spanish-language teachers, this program offered two weeks of intensive language study and culture classes taught by instructors from the Instituto Brasil-Estados Unidos (IBEU).

 Summer 2021 "History of the Americas: U.S.-Mexico War or Intervention?"